tdt/triples/README.md

 tdt/triples is a repository that hooks into [The DataTank core](https://github.com/tdt/core) application, and provides the functionality to build your URI space through the configuration of semantic resources, in addition to the URI space of The DataTank.

-It specifically needs a MySQL database for optimization purposes, make sure your datatank project is configured with a MySQL connection.
-Also note that for caching purposes it uses the semsol/arc2 library which works on PHP 5.3 and 5.4.
+It reads the triples from the semantic sources, and by default it stores them into a local simulated triple store based on MySQL.
+Therefore it needs a MySQL database, so make sure your datatank project is configured with a MySQL connection.

+Also note that for this kind of "triple caching", it uses the semsol/arc2 library which works on PHP 5.3 and 5.4.
 From 5.5 the MySQL driver that semsol/arc2 uses is [deprecated](https://github.com/semsol/arc2/issues/58).
-This can be solved by creating a different TriplesRepository instance that uses a genuine triplestore (or other solutions) for caching.
-Due to dependency injection, this is quite easy to implement.
+This can be solved by creating a different TriplesRepository instance that uses a genuine triplestore (or other solutions) to store triples in.
+Because we've built this type of caching with dependency injection, it makes it easy to provide your own triple caching.

 ## Purpose